chieduagborh/care-calendar-app/README.md

 ## Features

 - Responsive Calendar: Switch between month, week, and day views.
-- Create & View Events: Click any day or use the "+ Create" button to add events.
+- Create & View Events: Click any day or use the "+ Event" button to add events.
 Click on events to view details.
 - Dark/Light Mode: Easily toggle between light and dark theme from the top bar.

 ## Usage

 - Switch Views: Use the toggle in the top bar to change calendar views.
-- Add an Event: Click on a calendar cell or the "+ Create" button.
+- Add an Event: Click on a calendar cell or the "+ Event" button.
 - Toggle Theme: Click the sun/moon button in the top bar to switch between dark and light mode.

 ## Architecture & Design Decisions